ptsteadman/hexo-theme-corporate/README.md

 1. **Add example pages.**

 	Copy all of the contents of `themes/corporate/_source` to `_source`.
-	This includes a sample landing page and the contact, project, and about pages.
+	This includes a sample landing page and contact, project, and about pages.

 	```bash